crate/crate-tutorials/docs/downscaling/README.rst

 In this tutorial we:

-1. We create a Vanilla cluster.
+1. Create a Vanilla cluster.
-2. Downscaling!, using replicas.
+2. Downscale it!, using replicas.
-3. Downscaling!, using snapshots.
+3. Downscale it!, using snapshots.

 Starting a Vanilla cluster